AvePoint/fly-client/powershell/README.md

 ```
 After you connect to Fly public API, then you can perform various operations like creating projects, adding mappings to projects, running jobs and monitoring mapping migration status, etc.

+**Note**: this command is valid for one hour, run the command again in case of timeout or 401(Unauthorized) error code.

 ### 2. [**New-FlyMigrationProject**](docs/FlyProjectApi.md#new-flymigrationproject)
 Following PowerShell command will create a SharePoint project:
 ```powershell